Q: Dear SaaStr: How Do I Convince My Customers with Monthly plans to Upgrade to Annual Plans?

 - For larger customers, make annual contracts the default, once you’ve gotten a few under your belt.
 But — you may need a good VP of Sales to help you make this stick, so don’t be too dogmatic here until you have a real VP.
 And incent your sales reps to close annual deals, with either a larger commission, or a smaller one for non-annual deals, and/or clawbacks on any deals that don’t last a year.

-You can’t change the way your customers usually buy.
+You can’t change the way your customers want to buy.
 Well, you can, but if you do, you add friction to the sale, which generally is ROI negative.
 Instead, you want to optimize around helping the customer prepay annually.